YOUR QUESTIONS ANSWERED.

 IF I CAN STAY IN MY HOME, WHY IS INDEPENDENT LIVING BETTER?

 Living alone may result in low social interaction, which is proven to be extremely hard on your health.
 On the other hand, a senior living community like PineCrest offers a community of friends, a socially active setting and a host of enriching programs.
 Tired of cooking?
 Get your meals made to order by our fine dining staff.
-Family worried about you?
-Let them know the staff’s watching you and the community 24/7, so you’re safe.
+Overwhelmed with housework and repairs?
+Let our team carry the worry so you can focus on those things that make life good.

 CAN MY FAMILY AND FRIENDS AND GRANDCHILDREN VISIT?

 Always!
-And guests are more than welcome to enjoy recreational facilities, dining, amenities and activities with you.
+And guests are more than welcome to enjoy recreational amenities, dining and special programs with you.
 They can stay in your home, and we also have guest rooms you can reserve and rent for your family and friends.

 PETS ARE ALLOWED?